MicrosoftDocs/OData-docs/Odata-docs/connectedservice/getting-started.md

 ![TripPin Connected Service added to project](../assets/2020-03-06-OCS-added-to-project.png)

+> [!NOTE]
+> OData Connected Service installs the latest versions of OData core libraries (i.e. OData.NET) if they are not installed.
+OData.NET 8 libraries support .NET 8 and later, they do not support older versions of .NET Core or any version of .NET Framework.
+If your project is targetting any of these .NET versions, then you should manually install Microsoft.Spatial 7.x Microsoft.OData.Edm 7.x, Microsoft.OData.Core 7.x and Microsoft.Client 7.x.

 ## Using the generated code

 Now let's use the generated classes to implement our application logic.
 Open your `Program.cs` file and add the following `using` statement at the top: